 What you can expect to experience while on the job

-Overall employment of nurse anesthetists, nurse midwives, and nurse practitioners is projected to grow 31 percent from 2016 to 2026, much faster than the average for all occupations.
+Overall employment of nurse anesthetists, nurse midwives, and nurse practitioners is projected to grow 26 percent from 2018 to 2028, much faster than the average for all occupations.
+Employment growth will vary by occupation.
+However, because nurse midwives is a small occupation, the fast growth will result in only about 1,000 new jobs over the 10-year period.
 Growth will occur because of an increase in the demand for healthcare services.
 Several factors will contribute to this demand, including an increased emphasis on preventive care and demand for healthcare services from the aging population.
 Advanced practice registered nurses (APRNs) can perform many of the same services as physicians.
 APRNs will be increasingly utilized in team-based models of care, particularly in hospitals, offices of physicians, clinics, and other ambulatory care settings, where they will be needed to provide preventive and primary care.
 APRNs will also be needed to care for the large, aging baby-boom population.
 As baby boomers age, they will experience ailments and complex conditions that require medical care.
 APRNs will be needed to keep these patients healthy and to treat the growing number of patients with chronic and acute conditions.
 As states change their laws governing APRN practice authority, APRNs are being allowed to perform more services.
 They are also becoming more widely recognized by the public as a source for primary healthcare.Read More

 Gray states indicate no data available